Pummelhead/commute_info/README.md

 # commute_info
-Weather and traffic info about commute
+Weather and traffic info about morning and afternoon commute
+It is assumed this will be run in the morning
+If you run in afternoon or night logic doesn't quite work

 I'm pulling info from OpenWeather and Google Maps
+I'm using gmail to send the email

 I use a file called private_info.py to store the values
 Values needed: